We were told we would get an answer back today on a short sale

 (from a listing agent perspective)

-(from a buyers agent perspective)
+(from a buyer agent perspective)

 Disclaimer: Kenna Real Estate Blog does not guarantee nor is in any way responsible for the accuracy of the information provided herein, and provides said information without warranties of any kind, either expressed or implied.